Recaro: History

 In 2013, after restructuring, Recaro Holding relocated its registered office back to Stuttgart, Germany.
 After it spun off from Johnson Controls in 2016, Recaro Automotive Seating is now owned by automotive supplier Adient.
 The Recaro Group continues to act as licensor.
 In 2018, Recaro Child Safety ceased business operations (including Storchenmühle), and Recaro Holding entered into a global licensing agreement with Artsana Group, which, following the cessation of Recaro Child Safety's operations (including Storchenmühle), will continue to develop, manufacture, and distribute premium child seats and strollers under the Recaro Kids brand name.
 Also in 2018, Recaro established a division called Recaro eGaming, which markets gaming chairs.
 In 2019, Recaro Gaming Seats became available for purchase.

+In July 2024, news reports surfaced that Recaro Automotive GmbH (Germany) had filed for bankruptcy and was subsequently approved for self-administration by a German court.
+The insolvency proceedings affect RECARO Automotive GmbH (Germany) exclusively and not any of the other automotive or commercial vehicle units such as RECARO Automotive North America, RECARO Automotive Japan and Joint Ventures in China.
+The bankruptcy also doesn't affect the aircraft, train and gaming chair divisions.

 Recaro Group

 The Recaro Group comprises the divisions Recaro Aircraft Seating, Recaro eGaming and Recaro Holding itself.

 Recaro Holding

 Recaro Holding acts as the holding company of the Recaro Group and comprises the areas of strategy, finance, human resources and law as well as design, brand, communication and innovation management.
 The headquarter of Recaro Holding has been located in Stuttgart since May 2013.